Saahiththiyan/crud_backend/README.md

 This is a CRUD based employee management system built with simplycity in mind.

-  - Type some Markdown on the left
+  - Easy to use
-  - See HTML in the right
+  - Very basic
-  - Magic
+  - Constently improving :wink:

 # New Features!